chef/packer-builder-veertu-anka/README.md

 * `installer_app` (String)

 The path to a macOS installer.
-This must be provided if `source_vm_name` isn't provided.
 This process takes about 20 minutes.
-The resulting VM template name will be `anka-packer-base-{macOSVersion}`.
+The resulting VM template name will be `{{vm_name}}-{{macOSVersion}}`. macOSVersion is pulled from the installer app.

 * `type` (String)